Back

 This level of transparency is essential for regulatory inspections and sponsor oversight and must be consistent across all studies and users.

-Greater Scrutiny of Vendor Qualification and Oversight
+IRT Vendor Qualification and Oversight Under ICH E6(R3)

 The updated guidelines increase expectations around vendor qualification and oversight, especially for technology partners.
 Sponsors are accountable for ensuring their IRT vendor: